qkfang/azure-ai-lab/docs/02-Azure-AI-Services/1-Design.md

 title: "Design"
 ---

-Use Dall-e model to create cretivity product design based on user's description.
+Use Dall-e model to create creativity design based on your description.

-There is a `Design` page (`apps\web\pages\design\Design.tsx`) on chatbot.
+There is a `Design` page located here (`apps\web\pages\design\Design.tsx`) on the website.
 The page has an input textbox for description, and a button to call AI Service and get back a generated image.

+1- Navigate to the page via `Explorer` and click the file to open it in the editor.

-Open above page in `VS Code` and replace the whole file with below code.
+2- Replace all text in the file with below code.

 ```